pingcap/docs/tidb-cloud/migrate-from-aurora-bulk-import.md

 >
 > If your task fails, refer to [Learn how to clean up incomplete data](#learn-how-to-clean-up-incomplete-data).

-## Learn how to create an Amazon S3 Bucket and prepare source data files
+## Learn how to create an Amazon S3 bucket and prepare source data files

 To prepare data, you can select one from the following two options: